Visiting Scholars Program

 • Two letters of recommendation

-• Published or unpublished articles
+• One published or unpublished article

 • Signed fee waiver affidavit, if applicable